 A word of warning: Remember to keep a task’s “big picture” in mind when trying to estimate how many hours (and whose hours) it will take to complete.
 For example, you might assume a bug fix is a half-point task—because, as you’ve set up your point system, one point equals one developer day of work.
 But while it’s true that identifying and correcting the bad code that created the bug might take just a half-day, completing that task will also require writing an automated test for the fix, and actually testing it.
 So you should be conservative in your time estimates—better to overestimate than underestimate the resources a task will take.

 One more warning: Not all points will be interchangeable.
 It’s important to remember that your team is unique and has a unique set of skills, strengths, and weaknesses.
 This is why the backlog can play such an important role in your product and development teams’ planning sessions.
-If you know you have only one or two developers who have the skillset or experience to handle a certain story or feature, you need to budget the time (the “points”) of those developers carefully as you assign other tasks for your upcoming sprint.
+Let’s say you have only one or two developers with the skill-set or experience to handle a story or feature.
+You need to budget the time (the “points”) of those developers carefully as you assign tasks for your upcoming sprint.

-When you’ve followed the other suggestions we’ve offered here, and every item on your backlog now has a strategic reason for being exactly where it is on the list, you’ll find it much easier to review that list regularly to determine if any new information—competitive intelligence, customer requests, or just a screaming-hot urgent fix—demands you reprioritize things.
+When you’ve followed all our suggestions, every item on your backlog now has a strategic reason for being exactly where it is on the list.
+You’ll find it much easier to review that list regularly.
+You’ll be able to determine if any new information—competitive intelligence, customer requests, or just a screaming-hot urgent fix—demands you reprioritize things.

 Most importantly, you won’t be guessing with your prioritized product backlog.
 You’ll be making those prioritization decisions systematically.